santiberna/santiberna.github.io/content/projects/blossom.md

 - Serializing and loading scenes for release
 - Model loading for GLTF files

-## Perlin Noise and Density Masks
+### Procedural placement of Props using Perlin Noise and Density Masks

-In order to design nature scenes, We needed an algorithm that would procedurally place props like flowers and trees in a terrain (doing it practically would be too much work). **We used perlin noise combined with greyscale textures** for sampling the probability that an object would be present:
+For placing prop objects around a scene, **we used perlin noise combined with greyscale textures** for sampling the probability that an object would be spawned:

 <p align="center">
 <img src="/images/blossom/masking.png" style="width: 75%" alt="Centered Image">